twolfson/nightclub-physics/README.md

 TODO: Add image

+Additionally, it's typically a good idea to follow someone else through a crowd (even a stranger).
+People will already be out of the way/prepared to move out of the way.

 ## Undergrounds, raves, and after-hours
 Some parties like to be exclusive.
 This can be for a variety of reasons (e.g. keeping attendance low, not allowed to serve after a specific time).